ibm-cloud-docs/event-notifications/en-create-topic.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="10m"}

 Create an {{site.data.keyword.en_short}} topic.
 Topics are based on a publish and subscription model.
 You can send notifications or alerts to multiple destination types, (for example, email, SMS, and others that are subscribed to a particular topic.
-Configure topics as needed and {{site.data.keyword.en_short}} handles the routing and delivering of alerts reliably to the right destinations.
+Configure topics as needed and {{site.data.keyword.en_short}} handles the routing and delivering of alerts reliably to the correct destinations.
 {: shortdesc}

 - Each topic is created under a registered source.